iamjoker021/NPNG-Full-Stack-Developer-Tasks/README.md

 ### What happend?
 - First, check on yesterdays assignment
 - New Tasks(CSS-Layout) is given and asked to complete
+- Task to create NPNG webpage using HTML and CSS with resposiveness to Tablet view.
+Animations not requried

 ### Task:
 - Build a CSS Layout as given design reference